Although breast cancer is often referred to as one disease, there are many different types of breast cancer.

 You can request your health care provider send the slides out for review or you may wish to get a second opinion for confirmation.

 Learn more about getting a second opinion.

-Because these cancers are either not carcinomas or are carcinomas that do not start in the breast, they are treated differently and have different risk profiles than breast cancer.
+Because these cancers are either not carcinomas or are carcinomas that don't start in the breast, they are treated differently and have different risk factors than breast cancer.

-For more information on other cancers that can occur in the breast, such as lymphomas and malignant phyllodes tumors, visit the National Cancer Institute's website.
+For more information on other cancers that can occur in the breast, such as lymphomas, sarcomas and malignant phyllodes tumors, visit the National Cancer Institute's website.

 Facts for Life: Breast Cancer Prognosis